rust-lang/rfcs/text/0000-rust-analyzer.md

 ### What is the transition plan?

 The precise transition plan is not part of this RFC.
-It will be determined and announced as we enter the Deprecation period, based on the feedback we've gotten and how many users have manually transitioned away from the RLS.
+It will be determined and announced as we enter the deprecation period, based on the feedback we've gotten and how many users have manually transitioned away from the RLS.
 We will endeavor to keep the experience as smooth as possible, but it may require some manual steps.

 ### Branding: how to talk about rust-analyzer/RLS going forward?